The Missing Lynx: Plot

 On Noé's ship, Lincesa discovers that Noé has the ability to speak with animals.
 He tells her that he was once locked up in an insane asylum for claiming to talk with animals, but after being released, he used his communication skills to amass a large fortune (e.g., horses at the racetrack, moles finding oil pockets underground, fish guiding him to sunken treasure).
 His plan to collect endangered animals and bring them to an island refuge is his way of thanking them by saving them from extinction, for helping build his fortune.
-"What's the point in being free if you're not alive?", he tells Lincesa.
-However, she turns his words on him saying, "What's the point in being alive if you're not free?"
+"What's the point in being free if you're not alive?", he tells Lincesa, but she turns his words on him saying, "What's the point in being alive if you're not free?"
 After hearing this and being reminded of how terrible it was for him to be locked up, Noé becomes disillusioned with his plan.

 After Félix finds Rupert, who had mysteriously disappeared, it turns out that Rupert is responsible for Newmann and the mercenaries tracking them.
 After the events at the animal center, Noé implanted Rupert with a microchip and set him free in hopes of finding the escaped animals, in exchange for the safety of Rupert's family (moles aren't endangered, after all).
 Realizing that it's not his bad luck to blame, Félix returns to his friends in time to save them from being caught by Newmann.
 The hunter underestimates Félix, and this results in him being scratched in the face by the lynx.
 He becomes mad with rage at this, and attempts to fire a lethal shot at Félix, but is interrupted by a call from Noé, telling him to call off the hunt immediately.
 Further enraged, Newmann decides to take over the ship, lock Noé in a cage, and set up traps in the ship's hangar for Félix.

 While Gus and Beeea free Noé from his cage, Newmann tries to draw Félix to him using Lincesa as bait.
 Unexpectedly, Newmann causes an explosion that starts to flood the ship, beginning an evacuation protocol of the caged animals.
 While fighting Newmann, Félix has an epiphany that, by holding on to the hunter, he will be prone to injury by his own traps, thanks to Félix's bad luck.
 This leads to Newmann seemingly crushed to death by a large trap.
 Félix, Lincesa, the animals, and Noé make it to safety in life rafts.